The aviation industry is a textbook example of the legal, regulatory and resourcing issues that would hit the UK if there is a no-deal exit.

 Prospect strongly believes that the government must do everything possible to avoid the potential risks in this outcome and protect jobs and standards in the sector.

-In September, it finally released a ‘no deal technical notice’ for the aviation industry setting out its thinking on what would happen if the negotiations broke down.
+In September, it finally released a technical notice for the aviation industry setting out its thinking on what would happen if the negotiations broke down.

 “First there is the problem of the UK leaving the European Aviation Safety Agency (EASA).
 If we do leave, the Civil Aviation Authority (CAA) will have to take up EASA’s functions, resulting in a sharp rise in its workload.”